 - Intentionally and recklessly allow a child under 14 years of age access to a loaded firearm

 Violating either of these prohibitions could be a misdemeanor if the child did not suffer actual harm; or a felony if the child was injured.
-A local child endangerment lawyer might be able to present arguments regarding the defendant’s knowledge, intention, or recklessness to defeat a charge on these grounds.
+A Hennepin County child endangerment lawyer might be able to present arguments regarding the defendant’s knowledge, intention, or recklessness to defeat a charge on these grounds.

 Possible Defenses for Lack of Action